 - Increase in production capacity and sales volume: The Company must have shown increased market penetration by selling higher volumes of its product/service.
-Sales growth that comes only by increasing price of the product is not sustainable as over time, substitute products start appearing in the market.
+Sales growth that comes only by increasing the price of the product is not sustainable because overtime, substitute products start appearing in the market.

 - Conversion of sales growth into profits: A Moat would result in increasing profits with increasing sales.
 Otherwise, sales growth is only a result of unnecessary expansion or aggressive marketing push, which would erode value in long term.